 Slip and fall claims fall under the umbrella of premises liability.
 Premises liability refers to the property owners’ liability when accidents and subsequent injuries occur on their property.
 A property owner can be held liable when the owner:

 - Knows of the unsafe condition, but fails to correct it

 - Should have known of the condition, but failed to correct it

 This means a property owner, whether residential or commercial, could be considered legally responsible for a slip, trip, and fall injury only when his or her negligence caused an accident that was reasonably foreseeable to happen.
 ‘Reasonably foreseeable’ means that the accident was a likely occurrence under the circumstances from the objective perspective of a reasonable person.

-The important thing to remember in slip, trip, and fall cases is that they don’t have to end in total loss.
+It is important to remember in slip, trip, and fall cases that they do not have to end in total loss.
 Every plaintiff has a right to claim monetary compensation for the injuries sustained from accidents on another’s property.
 Courts deciding whether the case is legally viable will aim to put the plaintiff back in the position he or she would have been if the accident had not occurred.
 This could involve compensation for lost wages, hospital bills, and even emotional stress.

 An accident on someone else’s property, whether residential or commercial, is a serious matter that should be addressed by individuals capable of assessing the nature and extent of the damages as well as the legal implications.
-If you’ve experienced a slip, trip, and fall accident, but don’t know where to turn, contact the attorneys at Shegerian & Associates today.
-Our experienced team is standing by to ensure the most successful outcome to your personal injury case.
+If you’ve experienced a slip, trip, and fall accident, but don’t know where to turn, contact Shegerian & Associates today.
+Whether you’re looking for a slip and fall lawyer in Los Angeles or any lawyer for a slip and fall accident, our experienced team can ensure the most successful outcome to your personal injury case.